Ushaw chapel damaged as Durham Police launches arson probe

 He added it was currently "impossible for us to predict what the future holds" until bosses can access the site.

-It took a number of hours to bring the fire under control by crews from County Durham and Darlington Fire and Rescue Service.
+County Durham and Darlington Fire and Rescue Service crews from Durham, Peterlee, Spennymoor and Consett attended, and the service remained on the scene until 16:00 BST.

-Durham County Council had also been called to the scene to help secure the area.
+Durham County Council had also been called to help secure the area.

 'Deeply saddened'